llaske/sugarizer/docs/tutorial_step7.md

 ![](images/tutorial_step7_3.png)

-Click on the Image Moon item in the list, it will be add to your drawing and you will be able to paint on it!
+Click on the Image Moon item in the list, it will be added to your drawing and you will be able to paint on it!

 ![](images/tutorial_step7_4.png)

-It's a way to use the result of an activity, here Moon, into another activity, here Paint.
-Lot of others activities (Record, Labyrinth, Abecedarium, ...) are able to generate contents that other activities (Fototoon, Memorize, Paint, ...) can use.
-It's why it's useful to understand how the Journal chooser can be integrate into an activity.
+It's a way to use the result of an activity, here Moon, into another activity, here Paint.A Lot of other activities (Record, Labyrinth, Abecedarium, ...) are able to generate contents that other activities (Fototoon, Memorize, Paint, ...) can use.
+It's why it's useful to understand how the Journal chooser can be integrated into an activity.

-### A button to customize background
+### A button to customize the background

 Let's suppose that we would like to let the user customize the background of our Pawn activity.
 So instead of an ugly gray background we could let the user replace it, for example, by a checkboard image.